 The purpose of the MPE is to maximize student success in beginning mathematics courses, by placing the student in a course at an appropriate level.
-We do not want you to take a course that is too hard for you since repeating failed courses is a waste of money, and taking a course that you'd already mastered is also a waste of time and money.
+We do not want students to take a course that is too hard for them since repeating failed courses is a waste of money, and taking a course that students have already mastered is also a waste of time and money.

 With a few exceptions, all undergraduate students must take the MPE before they can register for any mathematics course.

 Exceptions: The following students do NOT have to take the MPE:

 1) New, incoming students who already have an MPE score.

 2) Students who have, at the time of their first enrollment at Andrews University, transferred credit from an accredited college in a college algebra, precalculus, precalculus algebra, trigonometry, or any calculus course.
 All these courses, when evaluated and accepted by the University, will satisfy the General Education Mathematics requirement.